UrbanCode/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-yaml-executor/overview.md

 ### Version 0.0.12

-* **Bug fix**: The issue involving the triggering of the existing integrated Launch Plug-in through the YAML Executor plugin has been resolved.
+* **Bug fix**: The issue involving the triggering of the existing integrated Deploy Plug-in through the YAML Executor plugin has been resolved.

 ### Version 0.0.11